exa18/act/README.md

 About
 ===
   I wrote this php script for convert ACT file to TCX/GPX format and upload it on Strava or for use it in other application.
-  I also added info for Strava that device have barometr, and cadence fixer which you can find here https://github.com/exa18/cadence-anomaly.
+  I also added info for Strava that device have barometr, and cadence fixer ( https://github.com/exa18/cadence-anomaly ).

 Tested
 ===